jealc/Phase-1-Independent-Project/README.md

 ## API
 API : NEWSAPI
-This API only works on local system.
-Therefore, to run the application, open it with live server.
+To run the application, please open it with live server.